Spanx's Summer Shorts Are On Sale Just in Time for Peak Summer Heat

 Effortlessly move through golf, boat days, or beach lounging in these breathable shorts.

-Stay comfortable, active, and effortlessly cool all season long with these 6'' inch shorts.
+Stay comfortable, active, and effortlessly cool all season long with these 6'' inch tailored shorts.

-These summertime shorts offer good coverage and come in either a floral navy or a checkered tan pattern.
+These 10-inch length summertime shorts offer good coverage and come in either a floral navy or a checkered tan pattern.

 The versatile On-The-Go Shorts are also on sale right now.
 Featuring a smoothing tummy panel and a stretch pull-on design, these shorts are perfect for everyday wear for an active lifestyle, living up to their name.

-Dress with a blazer and sandals for a night on the town.
+Dress with a blazer and sandals for a night on the town, or with a sweatshirt for a cozy night in.
+With various color and size options, these shorts are a wardrobe essential.

 Indulge in pure comfort and relaxation with the help of these shorts, allowing you to breathe easy and stay cozy all day long.